 Summarize this article:

-Money in mathematics includes calculating change, interest, budgeting, understanding taxation, or discounts.
-Money-related mathematics is essential in fields like finance, banking, and commerce.
+Money in mathematics includes calculating change, interest, budgeting, understanding taxes, and discounts.
+Mathematics related to money is essential in fields such as finance, banking, and commerce.

-Now in recent times, after the development of the internet, online banking that includes digital transactions was introduced.
-Now we use different forms of money like digital transactions, credit cards, cryptocurrency, notes, and coins.
+In recent times, after the development of the internet, online banking, including digital transactions, was introduced.
+Now we use various forms of money, such as digital transactions, credit cards, cryptocurrency, notes, and coins.

 Money has various properties, and learning about them can help us understand how money works.
 Some properties of money are mentioned below: